-A move to boarding school for sixth form - see this article for more - is often said to be a good preparation for university.
+A move to boarding school for sixth form is often said to be a good preparation for university.
 But manage your expectations – in our experience most sixth form boarding accommodation is more luxurious than the average university hall of residence!

 Most boarding schools have separate provision for sixth formers where they can live more independently and with fewer restrictions than younger pupils.
 If you are looking at full, as opposed to weekly, boarding then find out how many sixth formers are in school at weekends and what activities are on offer (our writers suggest looking at boarding house noticeboards to see sign-up sheets for weekend activities).